The easy access holiday carriage with a view!

-Millpool is fully accessible accommodation.
-You don’t have to be in a wheelchair to enjoy Millpool, but if you are you will find everything to suit your needs.
-Although Millpool has been designed with accessibility in mind it is completely suitable for the able bodied too.
+Millpool is fully accessible accommodation to Visit England's National Accessibility Scheme level M3.
+Although Millpool has been designed with accessibility in mind it is completely suitable for the able bodied too - just look at the pictures further down the page.
 We have worked hard to ensure that it is practical without being clinical and that it retains its unique railway carriage character.
-Click here to see our Access Statement.
-For holiday planning, do visit our Out and About in a Wheelchair page.
+Take a look at our Accessibility Guide and for holiday planning, visit our Out and About in a Wheelchair page.

 St Germans is a small village in south east Cornwall on the banks of the Lynher estuary, 4 miles inland from the south coast.
 It grew around a priory dating from 937AD, parts of which became incorporated into the nationally renowned Parish Church and the Grade 1 listed Port Eliot house.
 The old part of the village (which includes the railway station) is designated as a Conservation Area and the surrounding countryside is an Area of Outstanding Natural Beauty.
 The estuary is recognised as a good bird habitat by several Site of Special Scientific Interest areas.